Structured Shrinkage Priors: Introduction

-This paper proceeds as follows.
-In Section~\ref{sec:pri}, we introduce three novel priors, the structured product normal (SPN), structured normal-gamma (SNG) and structured power/bridge (SPB) shrinkage prior distributions for penalized regression.
-The SPN and SNG priors generalize the normal-gamma priors described in \cite{Caron2008} and \cite{Griffin2010}, and the SPB priors generalize the power/bridge priors \citep{Frank1993, Polson2014}.
-We discuss the properties of these priors in Section~\ref{sec:pripro}, specifically their behavior at the origin and along the axes, and the dependence structures they can accommodate.
-In Section~\ref{sec:comp}, we describe how elliptical slice sampling can be used to overcome the computational issues that previously made posterior inference under such priors intractable, regardless of the distribution assumed for elements of $\bs s$ \citep{Murray2010}, and discuss estimation of hyperparameters.
-For simplicity, we focus on problems where the log-likelihood of $\bs \beta$ can be written as conditionally quadratic in $\bs \beta$, i.e.\ $\text{exp}\{-h(\bs y | \bs X, \bs \beta)\} \propto_{\bs \beta} \text{exp}\{-\frac{1}{2}(\bs \beta'\bs A \bs \beta - 2\bs \beta'\bs c)\}$ for some positive definite matrix $\bs A$ and real valued vector $\bs c$.
-This includes not only linear regression models but also certain latent variable representations of logistic and negative binomial regression models \citep{Polson2013}.
-In Section~\ref{sec:num}, we use several of our SHP priors to analyze the P300 speller data depicted in Figure~\ref{fig:desc}.
+We discuss properties of these priors in Section~\ref{sec:pripro}.
+Several properties and how they differ across the SPN, SNG, and SPB priors are previewed in Table~\ref{tab:properties}.
+In Section~\ref{sec:comp}, we describe how the elliptical slice sampling method of \cite{Murray2010} can be used to overcome computational issues, regardless of the distribution assumed for elements of $\bs s$, and discuss estimation of hyperparameters.
+We focus on problems where the log-likelihood of the data given $\bs \beta$ and any additional nuisance parameters $\bs \phi$, denoted by $-h(\bs y | \bs X, \bs \beta, \bs \phi)$, can be written as conditionally quadratic in $\bs \beta$, i.e.\ $\text{exp}\{-h(\bs y | \bs X, \bs \beta, \bs \phi)\} \propto_{\bs \beta} \text{exp}\{-\frac{1}{2}(\bs \beta'\bs A \bs \beta - 2\bs \beta'\bs c)\}$ for some positive definite matrix $\bs A$ and real valued vector $\bs c$.
+This includes linear regression models and certain latent variable representations of logistic and negative binomial regression models \citep{Polson2013}.
+In Section~\ref{sec:num}, we use SHP priors to analyze the data depicted in Figure~\ref{fig:descc}.
 A discussion follows in Section~\ref{sec:conc}.